 6. Windows 7 will install itself and may restart a few times during this process.

-7. Eventually, you will be asked to provide your username and a computer name.
+7. Provide your username and a computer name.

 8. The next step is to activate your Windows.
 Enter the product key we provided in our email.